GensaGames/MLWiki-Machine-Learning-and-Math/README.md

 Some most common information during designing Machine Learning algorithms.
 Including must have Math background for each task.
 Feel free to add some updates here.
 Thanks.

+### Neural Network

+* [Recurrent Neural Networks](https://towardsdatascience.com/recurrent-neural-networks-and-lstm-4b601dd822a5) Very simple introducation for the Recurrent Neural Network.
+This is because it is the first algorithm that remembers its input, due to an internal memory, which makes it perfectly suited for Machine Learning problems that involve sequential data.

 ### Optimization

 * [SGD, Momentum, RMSProp](http://cs231n.github.io/neural-networks-3/) Nice general description for primary optimization objective in SGD, with Momentum, Nesterom, RMSProp and other.
 Also includes basic information during work with Neural Networks.